Machine Learning vs. Deep Learning for AI

 • Lightning Experience features a modern, visually appealing interface with a focus on usability.

-• It uses a more dynamic, app-based navigation system, making it easier for users to find and use features.
+• It uses a more dynamic, app-based navigation system, making it easier to use.

 • Lightning components allow for a more customizable and interactive user experience.